jaspector

 Appointment scheduling is encouraged; walk-ins may not be processed immediately

-Typical inspection sequence: County zoning review first where applicable, then separate UCC permitting and inspections through the municipal or state pathway
+Typical sequence: County zoning review first where applicable, then separate UCC permitting and inspections through the municipal or state pathway

-Do I need a building permit in unincorporated Clinton County, PA?
+01 Do I need a building permit in unincorporated Clinton County, PA?

 A county zoning permit is required for regulated improvements in the six county-zoned municipalities; it is separate from any UCC building permit

-How much does a building permit cost in unincorporated Clinton County, PA?
+02 How much does a building permit cost in unincorporated Clinton County, PA?

+Building permit fees in unincorporated Clinton County, PA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Renovation or addition zoning permit $35.00; new construction zoning permit $75.00.
 Fees are calculated as: Flat zoning fees by permit type; sign and hearing fees are separate.
 Plan check fee: No separate county zoning plan check fee was listed.

-How do I apply for a building permit in unincorporated Clinton County, PA?
+03 How do I apply for a building permit in unincorporated Clinton County, PA?

-1. Determine whether the parcel is in one of the six municipalities covered by county zoning.
+To apply for a building permit in unincorporated Clinton County, PA, follow these steps: 1.
+Determine whether the parcel is in one of the six municipalities covered by county zoning.
 2. Schedule an appointment with Clinton County Planning or contact the office by phone or email.
 3. Bring the property owner mailing address and phone, property address and parcel number, approximate cost, completion date, project description, and a sketch showing dimensions, setbacks, access, and existing and proposed improvements.
 4. Planning reviews zoning compliance and flags outside approvals that may also be needed, such as sewage, floodplain, PennDOT or local road permits, or conservation district approvals.
 5. If the property also needs a UCC building permit, file separately with the municipality's appointed building code official or, for opt-out municipalities, with the state or a certified third-party agency as applicable.

-How long does it take to get a building permit in unincorporated Clinton County, PA?
+04 How long does it take to get a building permit in unincorporated Clinton County, PA?

-What work is exempt from building permits in unincorporated Clinton County, PA?
+05 What work is exempt from building permits in unincorporated Clinton County, PA?

-How do I schedule a building inspection in unincorporated Clinton County, PA?
+06 How do I schedule a building inspection in unincorporated Clinton County, PA?

-Inspections can be scheduled via: Through Clinton County Planning for zoning questions; UCC inspections are handled by the municipality's building code official.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Clinton County, PA via: Through Clinton County Planning for zoning questions; UCC inspections are handled by the municipality's building code official.